BlazingAsher/Algorithms/Algorithms/GraphTheory.md

 ### Figure 4
 ![](Images/img4.png)

-+ `OPP approach` -> where node is an object and has the attribute neighbours which stores the linked list
++ `OPP approach` -> where node is an object and has the attribute neighbors which stores the linked list

-+ `Implicit` -> where the adjacency of a node is a function or node.neghbours() is a method (which takes less space if you aren't going to use all verticies)
++ `Implicit` -> where the adjacency of a node is a function or node.neighbors() is a method (which takes less space if you aren't going to use all vertices)

 **Ignoring the implicit representation you need Θ(V + E) space to store graph**